sepen/crux-on-devices/odroid-xu4/README.md

 2791309312 bytes (2,8 GB, 2,6 GiB) copied, 744,577 s, 3,7 MB/s
 ```

-### Native installation on SD card

-This installation method is about creating the SD card from the device itself, using the eMMC.
-It is summarized in the following steps:

-### 1. Boot from eMMC

-Prepare everything to boot the device from eMMC card
+The idea is to boot Ubuntu and enter through SSH to do the installation.
+So for it:

-* Attach the eMMC to the device.
+* Put the eMMC in the device and connect the switch in eMMC mode.
-* Switch the boot mode to eMMC.
-* Connect network cable to login via ssh (user/pass: root/odroid)
+* Connect a network cable.
+* Boot from the eMMC.

+If everything goes well we can access via ssh (user/pass: root/odroid).
-* (optional) Connect an HDMI monitor and a keyboard to login via tty.
+Optionally you can connect an HDMI monitor and a keyboard to login via TTY.

-Connect via SSH to the device and get a shell.

 ### 2. Create SD partitions

-Insert the SD card and create partitions on it:
+Insert the SD card where you want to install CRUX-ARM and check the name of the device (in my case `mmcblk1`):
 ```
 root@odroid:~# lsblk
 NAME         MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT